He Guoqiang (snooker player)

 He Guoqiang (贺国强) is a Chinese professional snooker player.
-The IBSF World Under-18 Snooker Championship winner in 2018, Guoqiang has earned a two-year card on the World Snooker Tour from the 2023–24 snooker season.
+The IBSF World Under-18 Snooker Championship winner in 2018, Guoqiang earned a two-year card on the World Snooker Tour from the 2023–24 snooker season and reached the quarter-final of the 2023 British Open.

 Career

 In 2018, He won the IBSF World Under-18 Snooker Championship.
 In the final he defeated his compatriot Lei Peifan 5-4, on a deciding frame.
 In 2018 he also scored his first competitive 147 break, during the under-21 IBSF Championship in Jinan.
 That same year, playing as a wildcard, Guoqiang secured a 6-1 win over Gary Wilson at the International Championship held in Daqing, China.
 Guoqiang won the non-ranking invitation event 2021 Haining Snooker Open.
 In the final He beat Huang Jiahao 5-0.
 In 2021 It was the first time players from the UK and around the world could not play in the event due to COVID-19 restrictions.

 In the final round of the second Asia-Oceania Q School event held in Bangkok in June 2023, He came back from 3-1 down to win 4-3 against compatriot Wang Yuchen to earn a two-year card on the World Snooker Tour, starting with 2023–24 snooker season.